 Sun Caihong, deputy chief technologist said the telescope is expected to discover twice the number of pulsars currently known.
 Pulsars are dense, rotating stars that act as cosmic clocks, emitting pulses with remarkable regularity.

 According to Douglas Vakoch, president of the American research institute METI (Messaging Extraterrestrial Intelligence) International, FAST will lead to a dramatic increase in the number of new discoveries.
 He told Xinhua:” By opening FAST to use by the broader international community, China is demonstrating its commitment to fostering astronomy as a global scientific enterprise, discoveries beyond our wildest imagination.
 For over a half-century, astronomers have been using radio telescopes to answer the haunting question, ‘Are we alone?’
 But astronomers face a daunting challenge: the signals they seek are so weak that an incredibly sensitive telescope is needed to detect them, FAST’s innovative design and huge collecting area give it unsurpassed speed and sensitivity, making it vital to the search for extraterrestrial intelligence in the coming decades, We can expect China to become a world leader in the search for extraterrestrial intelligence because of its demonstrated commitment in building FAST.

 The Pingtang International Radio Telescope Park

 The new Pingtang radio telescope cultural park, located 5 km far from the FAST in Pingtang, Guizhou, is almost completed.
-The new facility includes planetarium, visitor center and tourist projects.
+The new facility includes a planetarium, visitor center, and tourist projects.